Ctrl-U: Robust Conditional Image Generation via Uncertainty-aware Reward Modeling: Experiment

-\textbf{Human Evaluation.} Following ControlNet++~\citep{li2024controlnet++}, we choose four types of conditional controls (segmentation masks, Hed edge, Lineart edge, and depth conditions) for human evaluation.
 We invite 20 participants to rank each result based on three distinct criteria.
 According to the average rankings shown in Table~\ref{tab: human evaluation}, users prefer the results produced by our method over those generated by the comparative methods.